Leody Taveras Player Props: Rangers vs. Giants

 Leody Taveras At The Plate

-- In 31 games this season (30.7%), Taveras has picked up an RBI, and in 13 of those games (12.9%) he had two or more.
-He has also driven home three or more of his team's runs in seven contests.
+- In 31.4% of his games this year, Taveras has tallied at least one RBI.
+In 13 of those games (12.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.